DripEmail/drip-nodejs/README.md

 client.listSubscribers(options)
   .then((response) => {
-    // do something with the raw response object or with `response.body` })
+    // do something with the raw response object or with `response.data` })
   .catch((error) => {
     // do something with the error